Article Content

 Super Pairs is a side bet on Blackjack & a bet wins if the first two cards dealt to a player’s Blackjack hand are a pair & it loses if they are not.
 Bets are made prior to any cards being dealt & must be supported by a regular Blackjack bet on the same betting box.
 Any pair pay 5-1, a Prime Pair pays 10-1 and a Suited Pair pays 30-1.
 If the player' first two cards, plus the dealer's face card, are suited, Suited Trips pay 50-1.

-In addition to the basic game detailed above, players may place an optional side wager on the "Progressive Jackpot".
+In addition to the basic game detailed above, players may place an optional side wager on either or both of the "Progressive Jackpots".
 This is a wager that the player's hand will hit one of the rankings below, irrespective of whether it also beats the dealer and / or whether the dealer's hand qualifies.
 A progressive wager must be accompanied by a Standard Black Jack wager.
 Uses Player's first two Cards and Dealer's first Card.

 Winning progressive side bet hands are, in descending order, as follows:-